 The AAA will take down some preliminary information over the phone and will let you know an approximate time for a follow up phone assessment.

 Have a phone assessment.
 In Miami-Dade, for example, the phone assessment will take place "in a few weeks" - they do not provide an exact day and time.
 I suggest programming their phone number so you don't accidentally send the call to voicemail.
+We often advise that someone other than the eventual Medicaid Waiver applicant (if possible) answer the questions.

 Placement on Medicaid Waiver Wait-List